milestonesys/mipsdk-samples-protocol/ChatWithWebsockets/README.md

 title: Chat with WebSockets Messages API - JavaScript
 ---

-# Chat with WebSockets Messages API - JavaScript [BETA]
+# Chat with WebSockets Messages API - JavaScript

 This sample shows how to publish and subscribe to messages from a JavaScript browser application.